>

 What happens if you fail the MOT?

-If your car fails the MOT, then you will be issued a VT30 Refusal of an MOT Test Certificate.
-This certificate will explain why your car failed its test as well as the repairs that need to be carried out in order to pass the MOT.
+If your car fails the MOT, you will be issued a VT30 Refusal of an MOT Test Certificate.
+This certificate will explain why your vehicle failed its test and the repairs that need to be carried out to pass the MOT.
+Remedy these before the next test to avoid another “car failed MOT” moment.

 Following the failed test, your car can stay at the garage for repairs and be partially rechecked for a free MOT within 10 working days.
-If more than 10 days go by, the car will need to go through a full MOT again at full cost.
+If more than 10 days pass, the vehicle must go through a complete MOT again at full cost.

 If you take your vehicle to a different garage for repairs, it can be re-inspected for half the normal MOT cost.